What is Transactional Funding?

 A Short History of Transactional Funding

-For a real estate investor who needs to take title to a property as a formality, for the purpose of getting it re-sold the same day to another buyer at a higher price, this creative financing strategy provides the short-term funds needed to make this in-between transaction happen.
+For a real estate wholesaler who needs to take title to a property as a formality, for the purpose of getting it re-sold the same day to another buyer at a higher price, this creative financing strategy provides the short-term funds needed to make this in-between transaction happen.

 Prior to the financial crisis of 2008, it was fairly common for real estate wholesalers to use the end-buyers purchase proceeds to fund both transactions in a double closing.
 This is often referred to as single-source funding.